insin/newforms/docs/util.rst

       from the resulting Array before it is returned by passing ``{strip: false}``

+.. js:function:: util.makeChoices(list, submitValueProp, displayValueProp)

+   Creates a list of [submitValue, displayValue] :ref:`choice pairs <ref-fields-choice-pairs>` from a list of objects.

+   If any of the given property names correspond to a function in a given objects the function will be called with the object as ``this`` context.

+   :param Array list: a list of objects

+   :param String submitValueProp:
+      the name of the property in each object holding the value to be submitted/returned when it's a selected choice.

+   :param String displayValueProp:
+      the name of the property in each object holding the value to be displayed for selection by the user.

 .. js:class:: ErrorObject(errors)

    A collection of field errors that knows how to display itself in various